spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

-<%(#Expandable title="Can workers differ in how they represent the same entity?")%>Yes!
+<%(#Expandable title="TO FINISH: Can workers differ in how they represent the same entity?")%>Yes!
 The local in-worker representation for entities can be customized for each of your worker types.
 For example, the server-side `UnityGameLogic` worker may represent the `Player` entity with a GameObject that contains no visual assets or sound effects, because the server does not need those assets to perform its duties.

 Similarly, !!!!!!!
 COME BACK TO THIS [!!!](fix)<%(/Expandable)%>